 You see, during your blogging career, you will read and hear one adage quite frequently.
 That’s “Content Is King”.
 Well, no doubt about that but the basic unit of content is keyword and your blog promotion starts from this very basic unit.

-In order to make sure that you promote your blog effectively, you need to start from your keywords and this keyword research guide will help you in figuring out how you can find the optimum keywords for your blog using free tools.
+In order to make sure that you promote your blog effectively, you need to start from your keywords and this SEO keyword research guide will help you in figuring out how you can find the optimum keywords for your blog using free tools.

 Basic Keyword Research Guide For Beginners Using Free Google Tools